 The museum opened November 11, 1989 on the 40th anniversary of the Founding of Air Force section of the Chinese People's Liberation Army.
 Its collection is unique, with a high number of indigenous Chinese and Soviet military aircraft, including some types not seen anywhere else.

 The collection was neglected for years probably due to the lack of funds.
 But this changed in 2009 when the museum was renovated, expanded and reopened to the public.
 Photo’s shown in this report were made during a visit in 2005, years before the renovation.

 The museum closed for a while heavily investing and touching up the collection.
 In 2009 it reopened in celebration of the 60th anniversary of the People’s Democratic Republic of China.
-A massive new placeexhibition hall was build and the collection was moved over the museum grounds.
+A massive new locationexhibition hall was build and the collection was moved over the museum grounds.
 Besides the new building, the aircraft were renovated with most of them getting a new coat of paint.

 Nowadays the museum consists of four parts.
 First the exhibition buildings, displaying the more recent aircraft like the J-10.
-Second part is placethe tunnel featuring more than 50 aircraft.
+Second part is locationthe tunnel featuring more than 50 aircraft.
 Aircraft dating from World War II and the Korean War are displayed here.

-The third part are the place“Flightlines”, with lots of fighters, over 40, on display next to the tunnel and in front of the main exhibition hall.
+The third part are the location“Flightlines”, with lots of fighters, over 40, on display next to the tunnel and in front of the main exhibition hall.
 The fourth part are the aprons and grass fields.
 Most of the larger planes are located here.
-There’s even a small airstrip used by the placeflightclub.
+There’s even a small airstrip used by the locationflightclub.
 With lots of room on the museum terrain, they could expend the collections for years to come.